-Good causes need good faces, and the battle to force oil and gas giants to adopt sustainable practices has such a face in a young Ecuadorian, Hugo Lucitante, a member of the Cofan Tribe in the Amazon Basin.
+Good causes need good faces, and the battle to force oil and gas giants to adopt sustainable practices has such a face in Hugo Lucitante, a young Ecuadorian and a member of the Cofan Tribe in the Amazon Basin.

-Articulate, handsome, educated in Seattle, Hugo is teamed with David Poritz, a product of elite New England schools but immersed in the culture and causes of the Cofan people, in a powerful and appealing documentary film, "Oil & Water", premiering at Seattle International Film Festival on Tuesday and Wednesday.
+Articulate, handsome, educated in Seattle, Hugo is teamed with David Poritz, a product of elite New England schools but immersed in the culture and causes of the Cofan people, in a powerful and appealing documentary film, "Oil & Water", which premiers at Seattle International Film Festival on Tuesday and Wednesday.

-They are an unlikely duo from the moment they are shown meeting, when Hugo, in a traditional Cofan canoe, sees David hitchhiking from a riverbank near Hugo’s remote village.
+They are an unlikely duo from the moment they meet — when Hugo, in a traditional Cofan canoe, sees David hitchhiking from a riverbank near Hugo’s remote village.
 As a teen in Amherst, Mass.
-David spent his summers in Ecuador’s Amazonian Basin, where oil waste is linked to increased cancer rates.
-They became friends and, later, colleagues in efforts to deal with oil exploration.
+David spent his summers in Ecuador’s Amazon Basin, where oil waste is linked to increased cancer rates.
+David and Hugo became friends and then colleagues in efforts to deal with oil exploration.

 Seattle filmmakers Francine Strickwerda and Laurel Spellman Smith first learned of Hugo in 2006 as he graduated from Bishop Blanchet High School.
 A Seattle college student volunteering in Ecuador, Miranda Detore, had brought him to Seattle when his parents and tribal elders saw an opportunity to educate a future leader.